EDI exception handling is the real agentic AI opening in B2B software. The patent white space around autonomous document intelligence is still open.

 For decades, electronic data interchange has quietly moved the global economy.

-Purchase orders, invoices, shipping notices, acknowledgments, and payment-related documents have flowed between trading partners through systems most executives never see, until something breaks.
+Purchase orders, invoices, shipping notices, acknowledgments, and payment-related documents still pass through systems most executives only notice when a shipment, invoice, or chargeback goes sideways.

 Traditional EDI solved connectivity.
 It allowed companies, suppliers, retailers, logistics partners, and financial systems to exchange structured documents at scale.